dk307/HSPI_WUWeather/README.md

 Installation
 -----------
 Make sure that dotNet 4.6.2 is installed on machine.
-[Link to get it](https://support.microsoft.com/en-us/help/3151802/the-.net-framework-4.6.2-web-installer-for-windows)
+[Link](https://support.microsoft.com/en-us/help/3151802/the-.net-framework-4.6.2-web-installer-for-windows)

-Place the compiled executable and config file in the HomeSeer installation directory.
+Place the compiled [executable](https://ci.appveyor.com/project/dk307/hspi-wuweather/build/artifacts?branch=master) and [config file](https://ci.appveyor.com/project/dk307/hspi-wuweather/build/artifacts?branch=master) in the HomeSeer installation directory.
 Restart HomeSeer.
 HomeSeer will recognize the plugin and will add plugin in disable state to its Plugins.
 Go to HomeSeer -> PlugIns -> Manage and enable this plugin.
-Copy Icons([icons.zip](/asserts/Icons.zip)) to *\html\images\wuweather*
+Create directory *wuweather* under *HomeSeer installation directory\html\images*.
+Extract Icons([icons.zip](/asserts/Icons.zip)) to this new directory.

+Open Menu Item PlugIns->WU Weather->WU Weather Config.
+You should see page like this:

 ![Initial Configuration Page](/asserts/Initial.png "Initial Configuration Setting Page")